K-Tensors: Clustering Positive Semi-Definite Matrices: Introduction

+The primary focus of this paper is to introduce a novel \textit{self-consistency algorithm} \citep{tarpey1999self} designed to cluster symmetric positive semi-definite (SPSD) matrices while preserving their {SPSD geometry}.
+This requires summarizing the distribution of the data while retaining the maximum amount of information, a central objective in statistics.
+Various statistical techniques have been developed for this purpose and are often prefixed with ``principal'', such as principal points, principal curves, and principal components.
+These techniques are frequently built upon the foundational concept of self-consistency.

-\citet{hastie1989principal} introduced \thadJulyTen{the notion of} a self-consistent curve (or principal curve) to provide a \thadJulyTen{nonlinear generalization of a principal component axis to a} curve summary of the data.
-Let $\X \in \Re^p$ be a random vector with density $h$ and finite second moments assuming $\E(\X) = 0$.
-Let $\mathbf f$ denote a smooth $C^\infty$ unit-speed curve in $\Re^p$. the projection index $\lambda_{\mathbf f}: \Re^p \to \Re^1$ is defined as:
+The notion of self-consistency was first introduced by \citet{hastie1989principal} in Euclidean spaces as a smooth, nonlinear generalization of principal component axes, also referred to as principal curves.
+Consider \(\mathbf X \in \Re^p\) as a random vector with density \(h\) and finite second moments.
+Let \({f}\) denote a smooth, \(C^\infty\), unit-speed curve in \(\Re^p\).
+The projection index \(\lambda_{\mathbf{f}}: \Re^p \to \Re\) is defined as: